 What is the NDIS?

-The NDIS can provided support across a range of areas including employment, heath, education, accommodation, independence, involvement in recreational, sport and social activities.
+The NDIS can provide support across a range of areas including employment, health, education, accommodation, independence, involvement in recreational, sport and social activities.

 As an insurance scheme, the NDIS takes a lifetime approach, investing in people with disability early to improve their outcomes later in life.
 Assistance from the NDIS is not means tested and has no impact on income support such as the Disability Support Pension and Carers Allowance.